launchdarkly/gha-flags/README.md

-# LaunchDarkly Flag Evaluation GitHub Action - Beta
+# LaunchDarkly Flag Evaluation GitHub Action

 GitHub Action for evaluating LaunchDarkly flags in your workflow.

-_This version of the SDK is a beta version and should not be considered ready for production use while this message is visible._

 <!-- action-docs-inputs -->